Selenium: The Tool That Defined Browser Automation

 Selenium Grid (2008)

-Philippe Hanrigou tackled a different problem: scale.
+Philippe Hanrigou at ThoughtWorks tackled a different problem: scale.
 Running tests sequentially was slow.
 Grid introduced a hub-and-node architecture where tests could run in parallel across multiple machines, browsers, and operating systems.

 Grid made continuous integration practical.
 A test suite that took hours could run in minutes by distributing tests across a cluster.